Kimxbzheng/CaT/README.md

 `./data/dataPreprocessing/deleteSparseData.py` changes the Sparse Threshold during experiment.
 `./data/dataPreprocessing/read_specgenes.py` selects specific genes for comparison with other biomarkers.

-## Building CaT
+## Building scCaT
-CaT was built based on capsule network and transformer.
+scCaT was built based on capsule network and transformer.
 It was trained on single-cell RNA-seq data and then transferred to bulk RNA data for clinical practice.
-The details of building and training CaT can be found below.
+The details of building and training scCaT can be found below.

 `./code/IntersectSC&Bulk.ipynb` extracts the common genes included in the scRNA-seq data and bulk RNA data.
-`./code/trainCaT.ipynb` builds the model and trains the model on scRNA-seq.
+`./code/trainCaT.ipynb` builds and trains the model on scRNA-seq.
-`./code/CompBiomarker_onSC.ipynb` compares CaT to the existing biomarkers and traditional machine learning models.
+`./code/CompBiomarker_onSC.ipynb` compares scCaT to the existing biomarkers and traditional machine learning models.
-`./code/TransferToBulk.ipynb` transferrs CaT to bulk RNA data and evaluates its performance on validation cohorts.
+`./code/TransferToBulk.ipynb` transferrs scCaT to bulk RNA data and evaluates its performance on validation cohorts.
 `./code/Rotation_testing.ipynb` performs transferring on one cohorts and testing on the other cohorts.
 `./code/visualization.ipynb` includes the visualization of the primary capsules, the capsule outputs, and each of the capsule dimensions.

 ## Data and Results contained in the folders
 As the size of models and figures are large,  we did not upload in this repo.
-If you are interested in our method, please feel free to contact me for the model at xbzheng@gbu.edu.cn.
+If you are interested in our method, please download from google drive XXX.
+All the data can be access from the accession number stated in our paper.

-`biomarkers` contains the results of the existing biomarkers and traditional machine learning models on scRNA-seq data.
+`biomarkers` contains the predicted results of the existing biomarkers and traditional machine learning models on scRNA-seq data.
 `./data/dataBulk` contains the sepsis cohorts of microarray and bulk RNA-seq used in this study for the evaluation.
 The data can be downloaded from Gene Expression Omnibus (GEO) database.
 `./data/dataSC` contains the raw data and the processed data of the single-cell RNA-seq data of sepsis.
 `modelsave` contains the model called trained on single-cell RNA-seq data and the model fine-tuned on bulk RNA data.